 [SOS DL students can take for credit; ACSC DL and AWC DL students can review the material.]
 The Flight Commander course shares core principles of leadership universal to the flight commander's role regardless of functional specialty or organizational type; and it will introduce concepts to help students execute their organization's mission and realize the vision of its leaders.
-Furthermore, the course offers students the opportunity to broaden their perspective by highlighting the diversity in Air Force and Space Force squadrons, flights, and job descriptions.
+Furthermore, the course offers students the opportunity to broaden their aperture by highlighting the variety of perspectives, experiences, and mission sets in Air Force and Space Force units